 Using carbon tech developed with the Athertons, the Bravo’s wide but shallow rim is designed to be (cliché alert) laterally stiff, yet vertically compliant – a phrase I treat with a healthy dollop of scepticism.

 Although light at 1630g, I couldn’t feel them flexing much despite really hard cornering loads, and I measured the stiffness too, finding them to be among the sturdiest wheels I’ve tested.
-As for the vertical compliance, we rode them back-to-back with a benchmark DT Swiss E1700 wheelset, using the same tyres and pressures.
+As for the vertical compliance, we rode them back-to-back with a benchmark DT Swiss E1700 wheelset, using the same tires and pressures.
 The Bravos transmitted noticeably less feedback through the bars, resulting in reduced hand-pain after each run.
 I was sceptical at first, but this in-built vertical give (dubbed ‘RiACT’) appreciably improves comfort.
 It’s claimed to reduce the chances of puncturing too – incredibly, I suffered none throughout testing.

 The bearings remain smooth, though I did manage to damage the XD driver.
 A replacement has survived deliberately brutal pedal-punching abuse without the issue repeating so far.
 Besides, the wheels come with a two-year warranty.